-The first case study was published in 1995 describing a 19-year old female patient with schizophrenia who had a very poor tolerance to the conventional antipsychotic medications.
-CBD of up to 1500mg/day for 4 weeks significantly reduced her psychotic-like behaviour.
+The first case study — published in The Journal of Clinical Psychiatry (1995) describing a 19-year old female patient with schizophrenia who had a very poor tolerance to the conventional antipsychotic medications.
+CBD of up to 1500mg/day for four weeks significantly reduced her psychotic-like behaviour.
 The patient showed no evidence of side effects.
 The stopping of CBD treatment resulted in return of psychosis symptoms.

-A subsequent study included three schizophrenic patients treated with CBD ranging from 40-1280 mg/day for 30 days.
+A subsequent study included three schizophrenic patients treated with CBD ranging from 40-1280 mg/day for thirty days.
 One patient showed significant improvement in symptoms.

 In another study, oral administration of CBD successfully reduced the episodes of psychoses in six patients with Parkinson’s disease.

 The largest rigorously designed study was completed in 2012, involving 42 schizophrenic patients.
 This was a double-blind randomized clinical trial, comparing CBD and the conventional medication amisulpride.
 After 4 weeks of CBD (800mg/day, orally administered), there was a significant reduction of psychotic symptoms.
 Although the antipsychotic effects were also seen with the conventional antipsychotic medication, CBD treatment was superior in that it was accompanied by less side effects, such as weight gain and increase in a hormone called prolactin.
 The latter can cause the growth of breast tissue in men.

 Taken together, the accumulated data points toward the potential of CBD to act as a potent antipsychotic.
 Cannabinoid therapy also lacked presentation of known side effects seen in first and second generation antipsychotics therapy.

 So far, the longest CBD exposure in clinical trials was for one month.
-Safety and efficacy of long term CBD exposure will be the subject of future studies.
+Safety and efficacy of long term CBD exposure will no doubt be the subject of future studies.